nxg/ttl-mode/README.md

 This is an Emacs mode for editing Turtle (RDF) files.

+**Note**: I'm no longer actively developing this.
+I'm willing to accept pull requests; and if someone wants to take over the code, I'd probably take little persuading to agree.

 It is based on an excellent start made by Hugo Haas.
 I've extended it to support indentation, some electric punctuation, and hungry delete.